wandergithub/e-commerce/README.md

 ## Built With

-- Major languages
+- React js
-- Frameworks
+- Redux
 - Technologies used

 ## Live Demo (if available)